IBM/z_ansible_collections_samples/zos_subsystems/cics/cmci/override_failure/README.md

 the `cmci_get` module on `localhost`, i.e. the Ansible control node, by setting the target host to localhost.
-Running the CMCI modules on the control node can be a good idea, because you don't have to deal with the complexity of an unneessary SSH connection, and you don't have to install the modules' dependencies on the remote host.
+Running the CMCI modules on the control node can be a good idea, because you don't have to deal with the complexity of an unnecessary SSH connection, and you don't have to install the modules' dependencies on the remote host.

 The `cmci_*` modules have pre-requisites that need to be installed into the